|Date reviewed:||September 2019|

 • Information from other agencies

-Setting out targets and any provision made that is additional to, and different from, usual classroom provision.
+All students who have an EHCP or are SEN Support will have Multi Element Plan setting out targets and any provision made that is additional to, and different from, usual classroom provision.

 In subjects where all students have curriculum targets these are used to inform MEPs.
-Curriculum and Multi Element Plan targets are recorded in Student Planners
+Curriculum

-Strategies for students’ progress will be recorded in an MEP containing information on
+Strategies for students’ progress will be recorded in an MEP containing information on:-

 • Short-term targets